-The senior school offers a wide range of physical activities both in the PE curriculum and during extra-curricular time.
+The Senior School offers a wide range of physical activities both in the PE curriculum and during extra-curricular time.

-In the autumn term, the girls are taught netball, football, tennis and badminton.
-In the spring term, they also take part in basketball and in the summer term, they enjoy cricket and athletics.
+During the autumn and spring terms, Remove are taught netball, badminton, football and rugby.
+During the summer term, they enjoy cricket and athletics.

 Extra-curricular activities take place after school, for those enthusiastic pupils who wish to improve their skills and game play.
-The girls have the opportunity to represent the school in various sports, including badminton, netball, football, cricket, swimming, athletics and cross-country.
+The girls have the opportunity to represent the school in various sports, including badminton, netball, football, cricket, rugby, swimming, athletics and cross-country.

 Mayville uses many off-site facilities to accommodate the depth of Physical Education that we provide.
-We have a twenty acre site at Eastney, where the girls can play netball, cricket and football.
-Wimbledon Park Sports Centre provides the school with close facilities for badminton and basketball and HMS Temeraire is used for athletics.
+We have a twenty acre site at Eastney, where the girls can play netball, cricket, football and rugby.
+Wimbledon Park Sports Centre provides the school with close facilities for badminton and HMS Temeraire is used for athletics.

 The three-tier house system at Mayville offers all pupils the chance to compete in inter-house competitions at various times of the year.
 These include Sports Day, which takes place at HMS Temeraire at the end of the summer term.

 The house system is a vibrant and integral part of the school and enables pupils, of all levels, to experience some competition in Physical Education, along with the feeling of being part of a team.

-The opportunity for pupils to extend their knowledge of Physical Education is provided in Lower V and Upper V, with GCSE PE and Cambridge National Level 2 Award.
+The opportunity for pupils to extend their knowledge of Physical Education is provided in Lower V and Upper V, with GCSE PE.